 Katong Park has a long and varied history.
 It is hard to tell this from a casual visit to the park.
 Once a popular haunt for families who flocked to its seaside location, the park is now more than a stone’s throw away from the breaking waves of East Coast Park.

-However, if you peel back the curtains of time, there is more to discover.
+Nowadays, it looks like a serene neighbourhood park.
+However, if peel back the curtains of time, there is more to discover at Katong Park.

 History of Katong Park